Actindo-AG/Documentation/PIM/Integration/02_ManageAttributeSets.md

      > [Info] If you want to reactivate an attribute set, enable the *Active* toggle.

 3. Click the [SAVE] button.
-  The attribute set is deactivated.
+  The attribute set has been deactivated.
 The *Edit Attribute Set* view is closed.

-4. Press **F5** to initialize the Core1 Platform and to apply the changes.
+4. Press **F5** to initialize the *Core1 Platform* and to apply the changes.